 Another aspect of labor revolves around interior vs. exterior projects.
-In almost all cases, interior will cost more, as the installation crew doesn’t usually have the structure they need to work with, they will have to make material cuts outside and the process can be very messy.
-When masonry is involved, interior projects will cost about 30% more than that of an exterior project vs. mortarless, easy-to install stone veneer, like Evolve Stone.
+In almost all cases, interior will cost more, as the installation crew doesn’t usually have the structure they need to work with, they will have to make material cuts outside, the process can be very messy and the job size is normally smaller.
+When masonry is involved, interior projects will cost about 30-100% more than that of an exterior project vs. mortarless, easy-to install stone veneer, like Evolve Stone.

 In addition to the four key considerations that are listed above, there are other variables that can affect an estimate, which include: